samartzidis/magicstick.io/docs/README.md

 2. Use the wiring schematics [here](../schematics) to solder the USB Type-A port to the board.
 3. Use the 3D print STL files [here](../case) to print the plastic case.

-If you are not interested in having wired connectivity (but just Bluetooth) or in a plastic device case, you can skip steps 2 and 3.
+If you are not interested in having wired connectivity (but just Bluetooth) or in the plastic device case, you can skip steps 2 and 3.

 ### Device Preparation